 Vitamin C Skincare Products

-Studies showed that vitamin C protects skin cells from environmental damage and premature ageing including photoageing.
-Vitamin C skincare products are available in various forms from serum, lotion, cream, oil to powder.
-These skincare products contain either ascorbic acid or its derivatives such as sodium ascorbyl phosphate, magnesium ascorbyl phosphate, ascorbyl palmitate, tetrahexyldecyl ascorbate, glyceryl ascorbate and ascorbyl glucoside.
-With so many different choices, how to select the best vitamin C for our skin?
+Vitamin C skincare products are available in various forms from essence (pre-serum), serum, lotion, cream, oil to powder.
+They contain either ascorbic acid or its derivatives such as sodium ascorbyl phosphate, magnesium ascorbyl phosphate, ascorbyl palmitate, tetrahexyldecyl ascorbate, glyceryl ascorbate and ascorbyl glucoside.
+With so many different choices, it is important to know how to select the best vitamin C skincare product.

-Ascorbic acid (also known as L-ascorbic acid) is the vitamin C naturally found in fruits and vegetables.
-In skincare, ascorbic acid delivers the best results when it is used in a water-based formula at ph below 4.
+Ascorbic acid (also known as L-ascorbic acid) is the natural form of vitamin C found in fruits and vegetables.
+In skincare products, ascorbic acid delivers the best results when it is used in a water-based formula at ph below 4.
 Vitamin C derivatives are made in the laboratories or factories by mixing ascorbic acid with other chemical(s), therefore vitamin C derivatives contain less ascorbic acid.

 Ascorbic Acid Has Excellent Anti-Free-Radical and Anti-Pollution Activity

 As a potent antioxidant, ascorbic acid neutralises free radicals and protects our skin from pollutants in the environment.
 Pollution is one of the major ageing factors.
 It causes oxidative stress in our body.
-Ascorbic acid fights off free radicals and prevents oxidative damage in our body.
+Ascorbic acid prevents oxidative damage in our body.
 The efficacy of ascorbic acid in preventing oxidative skin damage is further enhanced by combining it with vitamin E (The Roles of Vitamin C in Skin Health, Nutrients, 2017).
-To help protect your skin from pollution, apply vitamin C serum underneath your moisturiser or sunscreen.

 Ascorbic Acid Promotes Collagen Synthesis in The Skin